 Prevent and address bribery and corruption risks with this practical training tool designed to raise employee awareness and capacity on this topic.
 The RESIST tool uses 22 scenarios, including a description of the possible situation, preventative steps and actions to address instances of bribery.
 The tool also includes good practice recommendations that can apply to many situations.

 Effectively communicate bribery prevention policies and procedures to internal and external stakeholders.
 Practical recommendations on what communications should cover are included in this resource.
 Understand where training on bribery prevention policy and procedures should be focussed to mitigate the risks of bribery and maximise awareness of business policy and procedures.
 This resource forms part of Austrade’s suite of anti-bribery materials.
-Scroll down the page to access.

 Identify red flags for bribery when dealing with business associates using the list of questions provided as part of Austrade’s anti-bribery materials.
 This resource will also support you to understand who is considered a business associate and how to manage any red flags and warning signs that are uncovered as part of your due diligence process.
 This resource forms part of Austrade’s suite of anti-bribery materials.
-Scroll down the page to access the downloadable PDF.

 Australian businesses operating overseas need to be aware of their obligations under Australian and foreign laws with respect to dealing with foreign public officials.
 Austrade has published an anti-bribery and corruption guide for Australian businesses operating overseas and information sheets that provide businesses with practical tips and risk assessment tools.